 The Layers pane allows you to work with layers within a Web Scene.
 You can show and hide layers and split the view to compare two sublayers side by side.
 For example, a redevelopment layer might be a sublayer of redevelopment data and a sublayer of built data which allows you to see the differences side by side.

-- To hide or show a layer, click the Visibility button .
+- To hide a layer, click the Visibility button .

 - To zoom the Web Scene to the full extent of the layer, click the Frame button .